solo-io/gloo-portal-idp-connect/docs/configuring-gloo-gateway.md

 ### Set up the resource server, resources, clients and permissions

 The base requirement for API Product Authorization with Keycloak is a realm and a resource server.
-In the Keycloak administation UI, perform the following steps to create these:
+In the Keycloak administration UI, perform the following steps to create these:

 1. In the realm drop-down click **Create realm**.
 Give your realm a name and make sure it is **Enabled**
 1. Within the realm, select _Clients_ and create a new client for the Gloo Portal.
 This will be the _resource server_ with which we associate API products as _resources_